Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity: Introduction

+We encode the ``no-purchase" option as a new product with zero utility.
+We emphasize that \emph{the parameters of the utility model, ${\theta}_0$ and $\gamma_0$, are a priori unknown to the seller}.

-In our model, given a consideration set, the customer chooses the products that results in the highest utility.
-We study the widely used Multinomial Logit (MNL) choice model~\cite{mcfadden1973conditional} which corresponds to having the noise terms, Eq~\eqref{eq:model0}, drawn independently from a standard Gumbel distribution, whose cdf is given by $G(y) = e^{-e^{-y}}$~\cite{talluri2006theory}.
-The MNL model is arguably the most popular random utility model with a long history in economics and marketing research to model choice behavior ~\cite{mcfadden1973conditional,mcfadden2001economic,guadagni1983logit}.
+\fi In our model, given a consideration set, the customer chooses the products that results in the highest utility.
+We study the widely used Multinomial Logit (MNL) choice model~\cite{mcfadden1973conditional} \if false which corresponds to having the noise term $z$ in Eq~\eqref{eq:model0} drawn independently from a standard Gumbel distribution, whose cdf is given by $G(y) = e^{-e^{-y}}$~\cite{talluri2006theory}.
+The MNL model \fi which is arguably the most popular random utility model with a long history in economics and marketing research to model choice behavior~\cite{mcfadden1973conditional,mcfadden2001economic,guadagni2008logit}.
 We propose a dynamic pricing policy, called M3P, for {\bf M}ulti-{\bf P}roduct {\bf P}ricing {\bf P}olicy in high-dimensional environments.
-Our policy uses maximum likelihood method to estimate the true parameters of the utility model based on previous purchasing behavior of the users.
+Our policy uses maximum likelihood method to estimate the true parameters of the utility model based on previous purchasing behavior of the customers.
 We measure the performance of a pricing policy in terms of the regret, which is the difference between the expected revenue obtained by the pricing policy and the revenue gained by a clairvoyant policy that has full information of the parameters of the utility model and always offers the revenue-maximizing price.
 Our policy, achieves a $T$-regret of $O(\log(Td) ( \sqrt{T}+ d\log(T)))$, where $d$ and $T$ respectively denote the features dimension and the length of the time horizon.
 Furthermore, we also prove that our policy is almost optimal in the sense that no policy can achieve worst-case $T$-regret better than $\Omega(\sqrt{T})$.